 The glow around each talisman changed to green and the circle of talismans began to rotate clockwise, slowly at first, then it gathered speed.

 Saito sighed with relief as he saw this happen.
 He had set the stage for the Rite of Summoning.

-Every Onmyoji had a pair of familiars, commonly referred to as 'Demons', although the types of beings summoned by the Rite were fairly many and varied.
+Every Onmyōji had a pair of Familiars, commonly referred to as 'Demons', although the types of beings summoned by the Rite were actually many and varied.

 The Rite of Summoning searches the world for beings suited for the roles, then it chooses a being for each that is possibly compatible with the Adept performing the Rite and creates an image of the being in the Cloister.